 If I’m going to use my energy to stand for something, I’ll gladly stand for these gorgeous koi any day.
 I hope they worked some sort of magic on me.
-I’m counting on my silver fish and the black fish I had my eyes on to live up to their expectations and send me good luck in transformation, change, and in wealth and business.
+I’m counting on my silver fish and the black fish I had my eyes on to send me good luck in transformation, change, and in wealth and business.

 Getting Down To Tea Time

 The food at this restaurant is really good.
 If we lived in Chiayi, I’d probably spend a lot of time here.
 The most expensive items on the tea menu are the types of tea.
 I ordered some cold fruit tea while John had a coffee.

 The steamed pork buns, also known as Char Siu Bao (叉烧包) have always been a favorite.
 I love to order them at dim sum restaurants and tea houses, so John let me have this order all for myself.
 And even though I can’t eat bread, I enjoyed every single bite of these wonderful sweet and salty buns.
 Heaven!

 John ordered his favorite: Shrimp Xiao Mai.

 These are a type of spring roll.
 They’re not like the spring rolls we get back home in North America.